People use the word ‘entrepreneur’ way too freely. Here’s what it is, and how to know if you are one…?

 Time to Personal Cashflow: If hired, Immediate

-I believe most all entrepreneurs should become the CEO of the company they built, but in due time.
+I believe most entrepreneurs should become the CEO of the company they built, but in due time.
 They’re both ‘builders’ but for different roles and at different timelines.
 Entrepreneurs build to solve a valuable problem.
 CEO’s build to sustain and grow systems.
-Both are important, but a CEO isn’t absolutely necessary for a new entrepreneur for some time.
+Both are important, but the CEO isn’t absolutely necessary for a new entrepreneur for some time.

 However, a CEO that’s hired from the outside is not an entrepreneur.
-They’re a ‘business systems tweaker/builder’.
+They’re a ‘business systems tweaker/builder.’
 It’s funny to me when bright, and shiny new entrepreneurs label themselves as CEOs (A CEO of what?
 They have no business systems to be a CEO over, ha!)

-E.g., Steve Jobs creates, then leaves, then comes back make Apple innovative again (chopping almost all projects)
+E.g., Steve Jobs creates, then leaves, then comes back to make Apple innovative again (chopping almost all projects)

 E.g., Russell Brunson creates, then puts systems in place and becomes a CEO later

 CEOs are NOT entrepreneurs unless they were also the one that built the product.

 I was first an entrepreneur, and then I took on the role of CEO.

 … and that’s a very natural progression for any entrepreneur who doesn’t wanna stay a serial entrepreneur their whole life.

 That’s the model I know I’m gonna follow my whole life.

 [not an entrepreneur]